bitsmanent/bored/README.md

 Bored is a PHP micro-framework.
-It provides a simple framework but does not enforce any particular structure so you can bring things together in order to refine your own ad-hoc framework.
+It provides a simple framework but you can bring things together in order to refine your own ad-hoc framework; just don't call the bored_run() function.
 The main documentation is the source code.

 In a nutshell:
 ```